 - Processors: Laptop- Centrino or Core 2 Duo or as close to 2GHz as you can afford.
 (You may also want to insure it has wireless capabilities.)
-Desktop- Pentium 4 or as close to 3GHz, as you can afford.
+Desktop- Pentium i5 or higher or as close to 3GHz, as you can afford.

 The Campus Technology Help Desk provides an initial point of contact for users with computer problems in the Francis Marion community whether student, faculty, or staff.
 The Help Desk is staffed by student analysts who have a wide range of knowledge about software packages and computers in general.
 The Help Desk is designed to handle quick questions and common problems.
 More time-consuming or complicated questions will be forwarded by the student analyst to the appropriate Campus Technology staff member.

 The goal of the Help Desk is to provide quicker problem resolution to the Francis Marion community.
 Someone will respond to a users request by the next business day.
 This response can be by phone, email, or in person.
 The response will either be a preliminary diagnosis or a request for more information.

 How to reach the Help Desk

 Please provide as much information as possible to the student analyst.
 Information such as your name, email address, phone number, time you can be contacted, description of problem, system/software in use, error message, sample output, etc. can be extremely helpful.
 Even if the problem must be forwarded to Campus Technology staff, this will aid in a faster resolution of the problem.

 Suggestions for Your System

 1) We recommend a program, like AVG, to prevent junk-ware from entering your PC.
 This program can be downloaded for free using the link under “Self Help.”

 2) Use discretion when installing downloaded programs.
 Unused or useless programs waste space and resources.
 Keeping these to a minimum reduces the risk of getting a virus or spy-ware, and greatly affects the computer operating speed.